ogrodowski-tomasz/SwiftUICinematicUniverse/README.md

 - Thumbnail image of character
 - Characters name
 - Short desctription.
 This block is tappable.
 If description is long, user can toggle show number of lines.
 There are cases where description is not provided
-- Comics with this character (Comic thumbnail image and title)
+- Comics with this character (Comic thumbnail image and title).
+Here also infinite pagination is available.

 <p align="leading">
 <img src="https://github.com/ogrodowski-tomasz/SwiftUICinematicUniverse/blob/main/Screenshots/details1.png" width=150>